by Austin Bay

 May 12, 2004

-Yes it is, if -- IF the approximately 250 community governments already functioning as democratic incubators are used as an
+Yes it is, if -- IF the approximately 250 community governments already functioning as democratic incubators are used as aneffective support network for the "federal" Iraq that is emerging with the encouragement of the United States and itscoalition partners.

-The basic federal model for Iraq is no mystery: a Kurd region, a Shia region, a Sunni region and
+The basic federal model for Iraq is no mystery: a Kurd region, a Shia region, a Sunni region anda "federal city region" of Baghdad.
+A functioning federal system, of course, presumes a high degree of localcontrol and authority.

 The day-to-day experience of local governments fixing potholes bodes well for the long haul, but security -- protecting the lives of locals -- must become an Iraqi responsibility.
 Last week, Iraq's most influential Shia leaders and clerics demanded that rebel leader Moktada al-Sadr pull his militiamen out of the Shia holy cities of a Najaf and Karbala.
 It's another indication that responsible Iraqi leaders now have the confidence to act against their own local militants.